Team Wanderlust | 31 May 2023

 Budapest, Hungary's capital, is full of surprises – not least the myriad festival celebrations to partake in during the month of June.

-Sure, enjoy the classics: ruin bars, the thermal Szechenyi Baths and a cruise down the Danube.
-They're classics for a reason.
-Afterwards, get involved with the local summer celebrations, including the week-long Danube Carnival (5-13 June), complete with folk dance performances, dance workshops, fairs and craft markets.
+Sure, enjoy the classics: ruin bars, the thermal Szechenyi Baths and a cruise down the Danube, but be warned, they will be busy.
+Afterwards, get involved with the local summer celebrations, including the week-long Danube Carnival, complete with folk dance performances, dance workshops, fairs and craft markets.

 Savvy travellers will also want to take advantage of concerts in Budapest Park – Europe's biggest open-air entertainment centre.
-Don't miss the Deftones performing on 25 June.
+Or see what's on at Budapest's newest cultural hub, the House of Music.

 The Rhodope Mountains in Bulgaria are undoubtedly the perfect setting for a fairy tale... but also, as it happens, a truly unique music festival experience.

-In June each year, the Rhodope Mountains are filled with revellers looking to enjoy the music and art-driven Meadows In The Mountains festival (3-6 June), which invites dance acts to perform on a stage with literally the view pictured as their backdrop.
-Whether you're into dance music or not, it's definitely an unusual festival experience.
+In June each year, the mountains are filled with revellers looking to enjoy the music and art-driven Meadows In The Mountains festival, which invites dance acts to perform on a stage with this spectacular view (pictured) as their backdrop.

-Two Spanish cities: lots of June cultural attractions.
+Two Spanish cities: lots of cultural attractions in June.

 Murcia, in Spain's south-east, has a brilliant festival taking over its June calendar: the Baby-Jumping Colacho Festival, where men literally hop over babies in the street.
 Let's say it's... unusual!